Skip to main content

 Tried: Applying only one transformation (e.g. XOR) when the binary uses multiple layered transforms

-Some Assembly Required 4 stacks XOR encoding with permutation and possibly additional arithmetic.
-Reversing only the XOR layer yields garbled output because the permutation step has not been undone.
-Static analysis of the WAT output is needed to enumerate every transformation in order, so you can apply the full inverse sequence in reverse.
+This challenge stacks XOR encoding with a permutation, and possibly further arithmetic on top.
+Reverse only the XOR and the output stays garbled, because the permutation is still in place.
+Read the WAT to enumerate every transformation in order, then apply the full inverse sequence backwards.

 Learn more